Facebook Skip to main content

 Responsible Data Use, AI, and IP:

 Beware of putting any proprietary data into open-source models.
 Your data, ideas, models, etc. may no longer be considered protected data that is confidential.
-AI generated work is also in most cases not patentable or copyrightable and may even be considered automated plagiarism because it is derived from previously created texts, models, etc. without cited sources.
+For this reason, we recommend that students use the UW-instance of CoPilot (Sign in with your UW NetID here).
+AI generated work is also in most cases not patentable or copyrightable and may even be considered automated plagiarism because it is derived from previously created texts, models, etc. without cited sources.”

 Stay True to You